stmilne/icds_docs/docs/software/installing-from-source.md

 ## Hardware

-To avoid hardware incompatibiities, you should build software on a node with the same processor type that will be used to run the software, by using an interactive batch session to log onto the desired compute node.
+To avoid hardware incompatibiities, build software on a node with the same CPU type that will be used to run the software, by using an interactive batch session to log onto the desired compute node.
 On a compute node, to display the processor type, execute: